akileshjayakumar/rag-chatbot/README.md

 ## Overview

-This chatbot was developed and deployed on Hugging Face Spaces, utilizing the Qdrant vector store for enhanced retrieval and personalization.
-It's a tool designed to let users interactively learn more about me and my work through natural language queries.
+This chatbot was developed and deployed on Hugging Face Spaces, utilizing the Qdrant vector store.
+It's a tool designed to let users interactively learn more about me and my work through QA tasks

 ### Live Demo